 - 3-4 leaves basil plus more for garnish

-- 8 oz fresh mozzarella (fior di latte), cut into ¾" cubes
+- 8 oz fresh mozzarella - also known as fior di latte, cut into 3/4" cubes

 - Hand crush the tomatoes, removing the tough piece of core in each tomato (the stem end).
 You could just put them through a food mill but using your hands is fun.

 - Heat the olive oil over medium low heat in a 3 quart pot or sauce pan.

 - Add the fat back or pancetta and cook until the fat is rendered.
 If you use fat back, remove the rinds.
 Spoon off all but 2 tablespoons of fat.
 You can use the extra to fry the chicken.

 - Add the onions, regulating the heat so they turn translucent but do not brown.
 Cook for about 3 minutes.
 Add the minced garlic and cook another 30 seconds.